Junior Software Developer - Gauteng Longmeadow Business Estate - IT-Online

-Our client in Warehousing /Logistics industry based in LongMeadow – on the East Rand seeks an incumbent that is passionate of growing their development skills ..
+Our client is a leading logistics supply chain partner of choice delivering scalable multi-channel solutions in the high value [URL Removed] are basedin LongMeadow – on the East Rand seeking an incumbent that is passionate of growing their development skills and been part of a team.

 We are looking for a Junior Software Developer to build, implement, and maintain functional programs to serve user needs.
 You will work with other Developers and Project Managers throughout the software development life cycle.
 In this role, you should be a team player with an eye for detail and problem-solving skills.